 For an indoor start, sow seeds in pots 5-8 weeks before the last frost.

-Sow seeds early in the season and cover lightly with 1/8" of garden soil.
+Sow Bee Balm seeds early in the season and cover lightly with 1/8″ of garden soil.
 Initially, give them plenty of room to grow.
 They will quickly spread to fill in empty spaces.

-Plants can be propagated by division of the clumps in either the spring,
+Plants can be propagated by division of the clumps in either the spring or early fall.

-Low maintenance Bee Balm plants like full sun, but will tolerate partial
+Low maintenance perennial Bee Balm plants like full sun, but will tolerate partial shade.

 Deadhead blooms to promote new flowers.